Tata Aria: Features

-Tata Aria is a blending of an MPV, Sedan and an SUV.
-It comes with seating arrangement of three rows and features such as 3D surround sound, dimming roof lamps, in-dash built in GPS, infotainment system, multifunctional steering wheel, dual air conditioning with automatic climate control and cruise control whereas safety features include 6 airbags, ABS and ESP, the chassis frame comprising advanced hydro formed members, a stiffened body cage, and dual zone collapsible steering.
+The Tata Aria is a blend of an MPV, Sedan and an SUV.
+It comes with a seating arrangement of three rows and includes features such as 3D surround sound, dimming roof lamps, in-dash built in GPS, infotainment system, multifunctional steering wheel, dual air conditioning with automatic climate control and cruise control whereas safety features include 6 airbags, ABS and ESP, the chassis frame comprising advanced hydro formed members, a stiffened body cage, and dual zone collapsible steering.

 Tata Motors designed the Aria in collaboration with Jaguar-Land Rover (JLR), its subsidiary.
-It is designed to target both Indian and international markets, the vehicle meets European safety standards.
+It is designed to target both Indian and international markets, as the vehicle meets European safety standards.